alefore/weblog/immutable-avl-trees.md

 will matter significantly more.
 That means they're largely undistinguishable from constant runtime complexity.

-For example, consider a container with 10 million items, larger than the majority of containers we find in practice.
-For these container, 24 operations will suffice.
-If we go up to 50 operations, we'll already able to handle over 1125 trillion items.
+For example, consider a logn operation on a container holding 10 million items, more than most containers we find in practice.
+Such an operation will require only 24 operations!
+If we constrain ourselves to 50 operations, we'll already able to handle over 1125 trillion items.

 #### Const Tree: Performance

-The following are a few graphs of the performance of a few operations of my Const Tree implementation:

-* Const Tree: Performance: Get, Insert, Delete
-* Const Tree: Performance: Append Trees Graph

 ##### Get, Insert, Delete